 In order to help you to find the question you are looking for, we have separated them out into the following categories.
 Please select from the category you are interested in and a full list of questions will appear.

 If the question you have is not answered by our FAQs, simply contact us using our online enquiry form.

 - I have just bought a policy online, when will I receive my travel insurance documents?

 - You will receive an e-mail shortly with your policy documents attached for you to print off and keep for your records.
 If you do not receive an e-mail from us within 24 hours of purchasing online, please e-mail email@example.com

 It's also worth checking your junk mail inbox to make sure that it hasn't been filtered and filed away where you can't see it!

 - How will I receive my travel insurance documents?

 - Once you have completed the payment process we will send you a confirmation e-mail with your policy documentation attached.
-This will include the policy wording, Policy Summary and policy schedule.
+This will include the policy wording, Insurance Product Information Document and policy schedule.

 - Do I need to take my travel policy documents away with me?